araj7/Word-Sense-Disambiguation-Using-Decision-List-Classifier/Program Description.md

 ### Program

 The program implements a decision list classifier to perform word sense disambiguation.
-The program uses features from Yarowsky’s method which resulted in an accurate classifier for our program.
+It uses features from Yarowsky’s method which resulted in an accurate classifier.

 ##### *python decision-list.py line-train.xml line-test.xml my-decision-list.txt > my-line-answers.txt*